BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/dft.md

 It reduces the full spectrum to the most important aspects.

 MFCCs are used for speech, speaker or sound effect recognition or to analyse music to assign metadata to a song or a certain piece of music.
-In the field of *machine learning*, they offer a nice representation of a sound (especially since MFCCs as well as spectograms are images thus a convolutional neural network can deal with these representations).
+In the field of *machine learning*, they offer a nice representation of a sound (especially since MFCCs as well as spectrograms are images thus a convolutional neural network can deal with these representations).

 As we know, when we speak or when any sound is produced, different frequencies of sound are created.
 These frequencies, when combined, form a complex sound wave.
 The human ear responds more to certain frequencies and less to others.